BR549: 1995–2000: Arista Nashville

 They were signed by Arista Nashville in September 1995.
 The band's first release for the label was an extended play entitled Live at Robert's, which comprised originals and cover songs.
 Following it in 1996 was their full-length debut album, also titled BR5-49.
-Despite minimal support from country radio, the album's lead-off single "Cherokee Boogie" (a cover of a Moon Mullican song) reached No. 44 on the Billboard country singles charts in the US, and No. 21 on the RPM country charts in Canada.
-Following this song were "Even If It's Wrong" and "Little Ramona (Gone Hillbilly Nuts)", which respectively reached No. 68 and No. 61 in the US.
-The album itself was a No. 33 on the Top Country Albums chart.
-The band also toured with The Mavericks, Junior Brown, and The Black Crowes and played on the PBS music program Austin City Limits in 1997.
-According to the All Music Guide to Country, BR5-49's recording of "Honky Tonk Song" on the BR5-49 album should be considered an essential country song, although it does not consider either the album itself, or the group essential.
+Despite minimal support from country radio, the album's lead-off single "Cherokee Boogie" (a cover of a Moon Mullican song) reached number 44 on the Billboard country singles charts in the US, and number 21 on the RPM country charts in Canada.
+Following this song were "Even If It's Wrong" and "Little Ramona (Gone Hillbilly Nuts)", which respectively reached numbers 68 and 61 in the US.
+The album itself was a number 33 on the Top Country Albums chart.
+The band also toured with the Mavericks, Junior Brown, and the Black Crowes and played on the PBS music program Austin City Limits in 1997.
+According to the All Music Guide to Country, BR5-49's recording of "Honky Tonk Song" on the BR5-49 album should be considered an essential country song, although it considers neither the album itself nor the group essential.

 BR5-49's second album, Big Backyard Beat Show, was released in 1998.
-Despite not producing a chart single, this album reached No. 38 on the Top Country Albums chart.
-After touring with Brian Setzer, the band issued a live album, Coast to Coast, in 1999 on Arista as well.
+Despite not producing a chart single, this album reached number 38 on the Top Country Albums chart.
+After touring with Brian Setzer, the band issued a live album, Coast to Coast, in 1999 on Arista, as well.
 The band left Arista in 2000 after the label was merged with Sony BMG.